ssuukk/wolin/README.md

 - code optimizer
 - a lot of other language features
 - writing elements to all kinds of arrays
-- add a pass for gathering symbols so they can be used before they get declared

 # Architecture